dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   * What is the geographic location of the model data being evaluated?
     Are there specific areas of interest for the evaluation?

-  * Do you want to evaluate on the model domain, observation domain (if gridded), or some other domain?
+  * What domain should be used to evaluate on the model domain, observation domain (if gridded), or some other domain?

   * What is the evaluation time period?
     Retrospective with specific dates?